PluraGate/SyriaHub/docs/REALTIME_COLLABORATION_PLAN.md

 ## Overview

-This document outlines the technical plan for implementing real-time collaborative editing in Syrealize.
+This document outlines the technical plan for implementing real-time collaborative editing in SyriaHub.
 This is a complex feature that requires careful architecture to ensure reliable synchronization and conflict resolution.

 ## Proposed Architecture